CME Group chairman defends grain-rule change in trial

 Informal discussions about a potential change to livestock settlement rules have continued, they said.

-Ralph Dynek, a trader in CBOT’s corn pit, said his trading volume and income have tumbled as a direct result of the revised settlement rule took effect last year.
+Ralph Dynek, a trader in CBOT’s corn pit, said his trading volume and income have tumbled since the revised settlement rule took effect last year.

 “I‘m just a little trader, trying to get a vote,” he told the judge.